When is the next Google Pagerank Update and when was the last?

-To get a higher Pagerank, you simply need to get a lot of other pages with PR to link to you.
+To get a higher Pagerank, you need to get a lot of other pages with PR to link to you.
+The more links pointing at your site, the better your site ranks for particular key phrases, IF Google has not already discounted links from the sites that link to you.

 PR flows, and so can be manipulated, funnelled, blocked (with NoFollow) and screwed up.
 It is also possible for an internal page to have a higher PR than the home page.

-Google Pagerank is ‘donated’ to other pages and is shared by the number of outgoing links on the pages.
-In theory, you may get more Google Pagerank benefit from a Google Pagerank 3 page with only two outbound links than a Google Page Rank 5 page with hundreds of outbound links.
-As I have said I’ve also experienced sites go from anywhere from PR 0 to PR 7 in one update although in 2013 it’s MUCH MUCH HARDER to manipulate Pagerank.
+PR is ‘donated’ to other pages and is shared by the number of outgoing links on the pages.
+In theory, you may get more PR benefit from a PR 3 page with only two outbound links than a Google Page Rank 5 page with hundreds of outbound links.
+As I have said I’ve also experienced sites go from anywhere from PR 0 to PR 7 in one update.

-Pagerank was a recursive algorithm, with decay factored in, and it’s probably pretty far removed today from the original Google Pagerank paper created by Larry Page, who it’s named after.
+We are dealing with a complicated, recursive algorithm, with decay factored in, that’s probably pretty far removed today from the details in the original paper created by Larry Page, who it’s named after.